 Input data are the time series that are used for simulating karst spring discharge.
 They can be derived from either a direct observation (e.g. observed discharge, temperature, sinking stream discharge or pumping) or a calculation from raw input data (e.g. potential evapotranspiration derived from temperature).
-Nature of input data usually differs between ANN and reservoir modelling approaches, as ANN models tends to make good use of direct observations, whereas reservoir models often requires to preprocess the raw input data.
-We decided to work with raw input data to ensure equitable performance between ANN and reservoir models.
-The raw input data was either used directly or preprocessed, depending on the modelling approach.
+The nature of input data usually differs between the ANN and reservoir modelling approaches, as ANN models tend to make good use of direct observations, whereas reservoir models often require one to pre-process the raw input data.
+We decided to work with raw input data to ensure equitable performance between the ANN and reservoir models.
+The raw input data were either used directly or pre-processed, depending on the modelling approach.

-The data used for each modelling approach and site is summarised in Table 2.
-Observed discharge time series were used directly (without further preprocessing) in ANN and reservoir models.
-In the case of the Lez spring, the models were simultaneously calibrated on the spring discharge (Q) as well as on the water level in the aquifer (Z).
-Furthermore, the pumped discharge time series in reservoir C (Q{pump}, Fig. 3c) was used as an input.
-Precipitation time series were used differently as there are often several meteorological station per study site.
-For ANN models, precipitation time series were used as raw input P{raw}, except for Lez spring where the individual raw precipitation data had too many missing values so we used the same input as the reservoir model (Pin).
-In the case of Aubach, Qachqouch and Unica, Praw includes all the precipitation time series from the different meteorological stations (Table A1).
-For reservoir models, the precipitation time series were either (i) used directly if there was no snow dynamics on the catchment and only one meteorological station was available (Gato Cave), (ii) preprocessed with Thiessen's polygons interpolation (Appendix B) if there were several meteorological stations (Lez), (iii) preprocessed with a snow routine (Appendix C) to simulate snow accumulation and melting over the catchment (Aubach) if snow dynamics could not be neglected, or (iv) preprocessed with both Thiessen's polygons interpolation and snow routine (Qachqouch, Unica).
-For reservoir models, evapotranspiration processes were considered using time series of potential evapotranspiration, which were calculated for each site using different methods depending on the available meteorological data, the climate of the area and local expert knowledge.
-For ANN models, we used temperature time series instead of evapotranspiration because calculating potential evapotranspiration is generally not necessarily beforehand.
-Additionally, we used a sinusoidal temperature signal time series (T{sin}, derived from the observed temperature) to better account for seasonality in Aubach, Lez and Unica ANN models.
+The data used for each modelling approach and site are summarized in Table 2.
+Observed discharge time series were used directly (without further pre-processing) in the ANN and reservoir models.
+In the case of Lez spring, the models were simultaneously calibrated on the spring discharge (Q) as well as on the water level in the aquifer (Z).
+Furthermore, the pumped discharge time series in reservoir C (Q{pump}), Fig. 3c) was used as an input.
+Precipitation time series were used differently as there are often several meteorological stations per study site.
+For ANN models, precipitation time series were used as raw input P{raw} , except for Lez spring, where the individual raw precipitation data had too many missing values, so we used the same input as the reservoir model (P{in}) .
+In the case of Aubach, Qachqouch and Unica, P{raw} includes all the precipitation time series from the different meteorological stations (Table A1).
+For reservoir models, the precipitation time series were either (i) used directly if there was no snow dynamics in the catchment and only one meteorological station was available (Gato Cave), (ii) pre-processed with Thiessen's polygon interpolation (Appendix B) if there were several meteorological stations (Lez), (iii) pre-processed with a snow routine (Appendix C) to simulate snow accumulation and melting over the catchment (Aubach) if snow dynamics could not be neglected or (iv) pre-processed with both Thiessen's polygon interpolation and a snow routine (Qachgouch, Unica).
+For reservoir models, evapotranspiration processes were considered using time series of potential evapotranspiration, which were calculated for each site using different methods depending on the available meteorological data, the climate of